Walktober Step Challenge

 Please contact stepchallenge@nationaltransport.ie with the details of your team name and changes.
 If a new member is being substituted or is dropping out, please let us know as soon as possible.

 If you miss the deadline your steps will not appear until the subsequent Leaderboard.
 However, please note that you will only be able to backlog steps for up to 8 days throughout the challenge.
-The cut off for entering steps for the previous week up to and including Sunday is 2pm the following Monday with the cut off for entering the steps for the final week of the challenge being 2pm on Wednesday 3rd April 2024.
+The cut off for entering steps for the previous week up to and including Sunday is 2pm the following Monday.
+As there is a bank holiday on Monday the 28th of October participants will have an extra day to log their steps by 2pm on Tuesday the 29th of October for the previous week.
+The cut off for entering the steps for the final week of the challenge will be 2pm on Monday 4th November 2024.

 If you enter the wrong number of steps you should log back into your Active Travel Logger account as soon as possible and resubmit your steps for the date in question.
 If you are unable to do so please email stepchallenge@nationaltransport.ie